Maksud Alikhanov-Avarsky

-Maksud Alikhanov-Avarsky (Russian language: Максуд Алиханов-Аварский) (in some documents his name is spelled as Alexander Mikhailovich) (1846-1907) - Russian Lieutenant-General (April 22, 1907), Merv District Head and Tiflis Governor.
-The elder brother of Kaitmaz Alikhanov.
+Maksud Alikhanov-Avarsky (Russian language: Максуд Алиханов-Аварский) (in some documents his name is spelled as Alexander Mikhailovich) (23 November 1846 – 3 July 1907) was a Russian military figure who governed parts of the Caucasus for the Russian Empire.
+He was a Russian Lieutenant-General (April 22, 1907), District Head of Merv, and Governor of Tiflis.

 Biography

-Born on November 23, 1846 in the village of Khunzakh in Dagestan, in the family of an Avar officer.
+Born on November 23, 1846, in the village of Khunzakh in Dagestan, in the family of an Avar officer.
+He was the elder brother of Kaitmaz Alikhanov.
 As a child, he was held hostage by Shamil, after the ransom was determined in the 2nd Tiflis noble school.
 He reportedly carried the name Ali Khan Avarski.

 His governance in the Caucasus was controversial and characterized as repressive.

+Maksud Alikhanov-Avarsky led a military invasion in 1906 that ended the Gurian Republic.
+He restored government order using repressive measures within a few weeks.
 He was subjected to an assassination attempt in 1906.

-He was assassinated in 1907.
-The New York Times reports the date of the assassination as July 16.
+Assassination

+On July 3, 1907, Drastamat Kanayan along with his friend, Martiros Charkhchyan, assassinated Maksud in Alexandropol to avenge his actions towards Armenians during the Armenian-Tartar Massacres of 1905.